Rahulqqq/TextChange/README.md

 A web browser
 Internet connection
 Installation
 No installation is necessary as the tool is hosted online.
-Simply visit the website link to start using the tool.
+Simply visit the website link to start using the tool..

 Usage
 Enter the text you wish to edit into the input field.